ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

  │------------------------------------------------------------------------------│
  │   a) Initialize random/noised 3D coords for each residue (heavy atoms).      │
- │      Or optionally start from partial coords from Stage C.                   │ │   b) Condition on the “Compressed Latent” to guide iterative denoising.      │ │   c) Generate final 3D coordinates after X diffusion steps.                   │ │------------------------------------------------------------------------------│ │  Output => multiple 3D structure samples (e.g., 5 or 10).                    │
+ │      Or optionally start from partial coords from Stage C.                   │ │   b) Condition on the "Compressed Latent" to guide iterative denoising.      │ │   c) Generate final 3D coordinates after X diffusion steps.                   │ │------------------------------------------------------------------------------│ │  Output => multiple 3D structure samples (e.g., 5 or 10).                    │